groboclown/kota/docs/modules/file-formats.md

 Modules consist of a collection of files written in a very specific format.
 We've made an effort to make these easier to use than other file formats, but you still need to be careful about how you write them.

+Note that these files will be processed to generate simplified versions of the data for use by the engine.

 ## General Formats

 There are several file formats used by the system.
-We've attempted to make them standards-compliant, but here they are just for
+We've attempted to make them standards-compliant.

 ### Files whose name end in `.list`